NCAR/nimbus_1996-2003/README.md

 This repository contains selected versions of nimbus from 1996 through 2003.
+This covers most of the (Aircraft Data System) ADS2 life span.
+Full revision control started after this date and can be found in the NCAR/nimbus repository.

 Derived parameter equations can be found in nimbus/src/amlib/std.